megane42/twitch_translation_bot/README.md

 ## Features

-- Realtime Twitch chat translation from / to any language
+- Realtime Twitch chat translation from...
+  - any language to `TARGET_LANGUAGE`
+  - and `TARGET_LANGUAGE` to English

 ## Requirements